Jeruzalem (film): Plot

 In 1972, two priests were called to record an event at Jerusalem.
 It is revealed that Jewish, Muslim, and Christian priests were all called to perform an exorcism on a woman who died three days before.
 Her son claimed she was calm at first when she returned from the grave to his home, but became violent later, injuring her husband.
 After failed attempts to cure her, the priests decided they had no choice but to kill the woman.
 In a final attempt, the woman screamed while sprouting leather wings, just before a priest killed her with a derringer.
 The narrator states that those strange events of 1972 were the "first proof" of a gateway to Hell in Jerusalem.

-In the present, two Jewish American tourists, Rachel Klein and Sarah Pullman, plan a vacation to Tel Aviv.
+In the present, two Jewish American tourists, Rachel Klein and Sarah Pullman, plan a vacation to Israel.
 Sarah is mourning the loss of her deceased brother and her father gives her a pair of smart glasses.
-The rest of the movie is taken from the glasses’ POV.
+The rest of the movie is taken from the glasses' POV.
 On the plane, they meet a fellow American student named Kevin Reed.
 Kevin is fascinated by religious mythology, especially the Jinns of Islam, the Golem of Jewish mythology, and the undead or zombies, which he believes to all be manifestations of the same evil.
 He suggests that Rachel and Sarah join him on his journey to Jerusalem, and mentions that he wants to spend Yom Kippur there.
 Sarah becomes infatuated with Kevin and convinces her friend to go to Jerusalem.
 On their way to the hostel, they meet a local who believes that he is King David.
 The local warns them to leave the city because it is dangerous, warning that something terrible will happen on Yom Kippur, but the friends believe he is insane.